 The committee consists of five faculty members elected by the College of Business faculty.
 If feasible, all members must have attained the rank of associate professor or above with tenure, at least three of whom shall have attained the rank of full professor, by the date of election.
 If there are not enough available ranked faculty members from within the College of Business, the College of Business may - at the discretion of the College of Business faculty - elect College of Business faculty who do not meet the normal qualifications and/or elect faculty who meet these criteria from outside the College of Business.
 Members will serve staggered 3-year terms.
-In 2011-2012, there shall be one member from the College of Business faculty elected for a 1-year term, one for a 2-year term, and two for 3-year terms.
-In 2011-2012 the external member shall be elected for a 1-year term.
 The committee's duties are to:

 - .1 Make recommendations in the matters of promotion according to College and University faculty promotion policy and procedures.
 In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .2 Make recommendations to the Dean in matters of tenure according to College faculty tenure policy and procedures.
-In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .3 Recommend changes in promotion and tenure policy or procedure to the College of Business Faculty Senate.
+In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook §7 and in Appendix J. - .3 Recommend changes in promotion and tenure policy or procedure to the College of Business Faculty Council.